Winter Car Kit Checklist for Cold Weather Travel

 First Aid Kit

-See our Best First Aid Kit article for more information and things you should add to ANY first aid kit.
+See our Best First Aid Kit article for recommendations.

 Sleeping Gear

-In case you are stuck in the car off the road or snowed in somewhere overnight, you’ll want sleeping gear.
+If you are stuck in the car off the road or snowed in somewhere overnight, sleeping gear is a good idea.

 • Wool Blanket – 100% wool is best, but they are really pricey.
-This one is 80%.
-Wool still warms even when wet and can be used to put out a fire (it won’t burn easily)
+Wool keeps you warms even when wet.
+It doesn’t burn easily, so you can also use it to put out a fire.

-• Throw in a couple tiny emergency blankets – they can be used in a lot of creative ways, even just as a moisture barrier or cover.
+• Mini emergency blankets – these can be used in a lot of creative ways, such as a moisture barrier.
 Cover the windows to reflect the cold out and warm in.

 Clothing for your Winter Car Kit

-• Hats – If you are stuck in the snow you NEED a hat.
-Stash an extra hat or two in the trunk and inside the car, preferably more than one lighter (beanie) hat and heavier warmer hat.
+• Hats – Stash an extra hat or two in the trunk and inside the car.

 • Layers – Long johns in your size and a full change of layered working clothes including underwear.
 If you get wet a set of dry clothes can make a huge difference.

-• Outer jacket that stops the wind, and layers reduce heat loss.
+• Outer jacket that stops the wind, if you’re not wearing one.

 • Gloves – Large Winter gloves or mittens can go over your existing gloves for extra warmth

-• Boots – Have an extra pair in your car or truck (maybe even one in the back seat and one set in the trunk) so you could give a pair to a passenger.
-You could be “dressed up” or under-dressed going to the store for a quick trip, and end up needing to walk long distance in the snow.
-Also, consider getting them a bit larger so you can wear wool socks.
+• Boots – If you’re not wearing them, have them along.
+You could be going for a quick trip, and end up needing to walk long distance in the snow.
+Make sure to have room for wool socks.
 Even waiting in a car is better with heavy boots to keep your feet warm.

 Food